FearlessSolutions/meridian/README.md

     1. To start the local server run: `grunt server`
     1. This will open the main page ([https://localhost:3000](https://localhost:3000)) in your default browser.

+NOTE: If when starting elastic search you recieve warnings regarding multicasting you most likely have been added to an already exsisting elastic search cluster and may recieve unintended outcomes from the application.
+You can disable multicasting by navigating to the directory you extracted elastic search to and then navigating to the config/elasticsearch.yml file.
+In there uncomment the line `discovery.zen.ping.multicast.enabled: false` and save the file.
+You can now restart elastic search.

 **Resources within the running App**